 I liked several wines from the extensive list, e.g. Gewurtztraminer, Anderson Valley, Estate bottled (Dry) 2013 with its muted aromas of tropical fruit (melon, banana, pineapple) and peaches.
 The wine has a nice acidity and sufficient body to pair well with some seriously spicy Asian food.

 One other thing that seemed apparent in the Anderson Valley was a very direct link between the farm and the table, be it a glass or a plate.
-When walking in the Navarro Vineyards, we saw some sheep, which came there temporarily from the sister farm, Pennyroyal, to spend their maternity leave.
+When walking in the Navarro Vineyards, we saw sheep from the sister farm Pennyroyal enjoying their maternity leave.
 Penniroyal Farm was started a couple years ago by the owners’ daughter, Sarah.
 “We only milk goats and sheep about six months in a year,” said Jen, explaining why the cheese selection in the tiny deli was smaller than usual.
 “And we don’t store milk: everything is made fresh.”

 If you have ever wondered, like me, what the French ever found in the salty brown liquid full of cooked onions and a piece of soggy bread, try the soupe à l’oignon at Coq au Vin, and you’ll never wonder again.
 This gem of the French country cuisine is located in a unassuming roadside cabin with the toilet entrance from the outside.